Do you have a furry friend at home? And know how much it’s costing you?

 Understanding your potential pet’s breed and associated medical issues can be another significant contributor to your overall costs.
 Then there’s the question of if and when to terminate life.
 The author states their own dog lived 3 years longer than the average basset.
 These were also the most expensive years as far as costs are concerned.
 Just like an investment, when you get out can be just as important as when you get in.

 Of course, this article isn’t to diminish the value of pets or support early euthanasia.
+There are many new companies like Bivvy pet insurance that offer affordable prices for their pet insurance coverage, so you can definitely save a significant amount of money by choosing them.
 Many will argue a pet’s love and companionship are priceless, while others are content with owning a fish at $35/year.
 The point of highlighting the costs is to prevent people from jumping in head-first and assuming responsibility for something they may not have the financial wherewithal to stand.